 As the applicant, you must provide an outline of the proposed concept of operations.

 Include, at least:

-- proposed activity(ies) to be conducted - · RPAs that will be utilised - confirmation that the Remote Pilot will only fly one RPA at a time - minimum crew composition and qualifications - details of flight operational area including contingency area and 1:1 buffer - explanations as to how the flight operational area will be conducted in a sparsely populated area and within 100 ft vertically and 120 m horizontally of a structure - confirm that the operator has an applicable emergency response plan (ERP) in place.
+- proposed activity(ies) to be conducted - RPAs that will be utilised - confirmation that the Remote Pilot will only fly one RPA at a time - minimum crew composition and qualifications - details of flight operational area including contingency area, 1:1 buffer and flight heights - explanations as to how the flight operational area will be conducted in a sparsely populated area - explanations as to how the flight will remain clear of approach and departure paths - confirm that the operator has an applicable emergency response plan (ERP) in place.